 The "user" is a strange phenomenon in this job.
-There might be (will be) umpteen cases whereby you'll find that the user itself could have easily figured it out what the problem could be, but you are called for that silly job which don't even took few seconds for you to do.
+There might be (will be) umpteen cases whereby you'll find that the user itself could have easily figured it out what the problem could be, but you are called for that silly job which doesn't even took few seconds for you to do.
 Whereas, there will also be situations where a user or group of them don't inform the help-desk when a larger issue has struck and they might try to figure it by themselves.
 You never know; for a silly issue you would have to travel a lot (if you are in a field job) only to know that there wasn't really an issue.

 For that you'll have to have patience, and a lot of it.
 Most of desktop engineers will be employed by an IT firm or a service provider firm.
-As a team member of desktop support engineers you have to show restrain for your customer.
+As a team member of desktop support engineers you have to show restraint for your customer.
 Yes, they are your customer.
 As an engineer you are representing your company, your actions could botch-up your company's name.
-Which is where the the real stake of your job lies.
-Serving the customer or in this scenario user should be of top priority.
+Which is where the real stake of your job lies.
+Serving the customer or in this scenario user should be top priority.

 - Single-Office Location Job

-If you are placed in a in-house office location and are responsible for the maintenance of a single office then you are really better placed than field engineers.
-Consider yourself lucky and deserving if you get a single-office location in your first job.
+If you are placed in an in-house office location and are responsible for the maintenance of a single office then you are really better placed than field engineers.
+Consider yourself lucky and deserving if you get a single office location in your first job.
 Or else, you'll be getting a job as a field engineer.
 Positions are available in plenty in both the options.
 But single-office jobs will require you to have good command over English, have a pleasant personality, and most importantly have the required technical knowledge.

 In an in-office location there is less stress.
 And also that you meet the same people daily which makes your job easier.
 Slowly you get to know the people you are working for, which makes your job smoother.

-Also there might be times when you won't have any work and would be chit-chatting with your colleagues.
+Also, there might be times when you won't have any work and would be chit-chatting with your colleagues.

-Most probably there would be a call-management software from where you'll come to know which users are having an issue.
+Most probably there would be a call management software from where you'll come to know which users are having an issue.
 What happens is that the user would call the help-desk and the person at the help-desk will lodge a call with adequate details for you to know about.
 A visit is known as a "call" in most cases, reasons for which are not known.
 After finishing the call you'll have to close the call by entering data in the application how you solved the issue.

 - Field Job

-For a field engineer you might not know until the last minute that something has gone wrong with the server and the internet is down, that too when you thought there might not be anymore calls.
+For a field engineer you might not know until the last minute that something has gone wrong with the server and the internet is down, that too when you thought there might not be any more calls.
 So, you have to be there to solve the problem.

 - Helping and Getting Help

-There will be lot of situation when you encounter a totally different problem.
+There will be a lot of situation when you encounter a totally different problem.
 But your job is to solve it, by hook or crook.
 For that you can take the help of the internet.
 Just know the problem and a quick Google search will generally give you an answer which you are looking.

 Remember that the problem faced by you or rather by the user might have faced by someone else also, there comes the internet to your rescue, make Google your friend.
-Joining computer support forums and actively participating on them will also help in long-term.
+Joining computer support forums and actively participating in them will also help in long-term.